 Contact Ice Dam Guys®

-Call us at 1-800-ICE-DAMS or 651-964-8557 if you have an ice dam on your roof – whether you live in the Twin Cities, Illinois, Wisconsin, or anywhere else in the lower 48.
+Call us at 1-800-ICE-DAMS or 651-964-8557 if you have an ice dam on your roof.
+We serve the US and Canada.
 We are properly licensed, bonded, and insured.
 You can end the leaks with a phone call.

-If you can’t get through to us (due to high call volume), or if you can’t call right now, you can contact us online right here.
+If you can’t get through to us (due to high call volume), or if you can’t call right now, you can contact us online right here on this page.
+Consider reading our policies.

 Note: If you’re having trouble sending a photo from this page, please send them to email@example.com.
 It could be the file is too big.